dathere/100.dathere.com/lessons/1/index.md

 You may learn more about the `select` command in a later lesson.

-:::{admonition} Other ways to view raw file content in the terminal (optional)
+:::{admonition} Other ways to view CSV content in the terminal (optional)
 :class: dropdown hint

-Some other ways you may view raw file content for `fruits.csv` include running:
+Some other ways you may view CSV content for `fruits.csv` include running:

 -   `qsv cat rows fruits.csv`
 -   `qsv slice fruits.csv`